Nick

 collective government action to reduce carbon emissions

-If the Chinese don't do anything about it, we're largely wasting
+b) If the Chinese don't do anything about it,

 time

-The Chinese say they'd like to help but as a developing country
+c) The Chinese say they'd like to help but as

 can't really give it top priority

-this situation it makes sense to offer technical help and assistance
+In this situation it makes sense to offer technical

 to enable them to do the job without having to prioritise it with